EL1909/adevalverde/ReadMe.md

     3.3 Create the Django project in VSCode's integrated terminal:$ django-admin startproject myprojectnameReplace myprojectname with your project name.

 Step 4.
 Define Apps and models
     4.1 - Create App
         $ python3 manage.py startapp [app-name]
-    4.2 - Add it to the apps lisst in settings.py
+    4.2 - Add it to the apps list in settings.py
     4.3 - Include in main urls.py
     4.4 - Configure Models, templates and views

 Step 5.
 Configure Templates path within settings.py